run-ai/docs/docs/Administrator/Admin-User-Interface-Setup/Adding-Updating-and-Deleting-Admin-UI-Users.md

+# Adding, Updatingand Deleting Users

 ## Introduction

 The Admin User Interface allows:

 *   The setup of Kubernetes GPU Clusters.
 *   Create, Update and Delete of users
-*   Create, Update and Delete Projects.
+*   Create, Update and Delete Projects & Departments.
 *   Review short term and long term dashboards
 *   Review Node and Job-status